-One of my favorite things to do is visit a town I've never been to and find a local diner that's off the beaten path.
-Some of the best meals I've had are at restaurants that only the local residents are aware of.
+One of my favorite things to do is visit a town I've never been to and find a local diner off the beaten path.
+Some of the best meals I've had are at restaurants that only the local residents know of.

 Diners In the Midwest Are Best in America